What Are the 2023 Canadian Lipid Guidelines?

 - Additional measures: May require combination therapy for optimal control.

-- Assess Patient Risk:
+- Assess patient risk:

-- Order Lipid Panels:
+- Order lipid panels:

-- Include measurements of LDL, HDL, and triglycerides.
+- Include LDL, HDL, and triglycerides.

 What Are the Guidelines for Triglyceride Levels?